Work hardening

 The treatment usually involves an intensive course of 4 to 6 weeks, with sessions lasting 2-4 hours daily.
 The first week begins with light training, gradually increasing load intensity and duration each week.
 Training content includes:

-• Resistance exercises and aerobic activities
+• Resistance training and aerobic exercises

 Benefits and Advantages